msavoury-carecloud/deepstream.io-website/src/tutorials/guides/permissioning/readme.md

 ```
 The `record` label signifies that the following rules apply to operations
 involving records; the pattern in the line below is a wild card matching every
 record name.
-In deepstream, records can be created, written to replacing all or
-parts of the data stored in the record, they can be deleted, read from, and you
-can listen to clients subscribing to a record.
-With Valve, you can have
-different permissions for each of these capabilities.
+In deepstream, records can be created, written to, deleted, read from, and you can listen to clients subscribing to a record.
+With Valve, you can have different permissions for each of these actions.
 In the Valve snippet
 above, we permit everyone to read records, listen to subscription, and we
 disallow record deletion.
 Finally, in the last two lines we grant users `create`
 and `write` permissions only if the accounts are older than 24 hours by
-comparing `timestamp` from the user's `serverData` with the current time; `now`
-returns [Unix time](https://en.wikipedia.org/wiki/Unix_time) like `Date.now()`
+comparing the `timestamp` from the user's `serverData` with the current time; `now` returns [Unix time](https://en.wikipedia.org/wiki/Unix_time) like `Date.now()`
 in JavaScript, in milliseconds and 24 \* 3600 \* 1000 milliseconds are 24 hours.

 Lastly, we need to update the config file to make use of our custom